yghlc/BigImageMapper/README.md

 # Landuse_DL
-Land use classification from remote sensing images using Deep Learning
+Land use classification or landform delineation from remote sensing images using Deep Learning

 March 2018:
-    using the data from 2018_IEEE_GRSS_Data_Fusion.
-Also submitted the result. codes in "grss_data_fusion"
+    Land use classification using the data from 2018_IEEE_GRSS_Data_Fusion.
+Also submitted the result. codes in "grss_data_fusion".
+    The method utilized Deeplab V4(+3), a semantic segmentation algorithm, to classify land use (20 classes).

-July 2018:
+August 2018:
-    Planet images
+    Delineate retrogressive thaw slumps from Planet CubeSat images.